CSU-ULMS/bookfinder/README.md

 Here is a link to a youtube video showing how this works:https://youtu.be/AU82SBYpX_Y

+##SMS Implementation: Jeremy Shellhase added SMS texting to this code.
+The files named sms3.php and send_sms.php have SMS functions added.
+Thanks Jeremy!

 Contact: Tyler Rogers, San Diego State University Library